iotauth/iotauth/entity/python/README.md

 pip install -e .
 ```

 This installs the `iotauth` package in editable mode.
-You **do not** need to mess with `PYTHONPATH` as long as your virtual environment is activated.
+You **do not** need to modify `PYTHONPATH` as long as your virtual environment is activated.

 ### Running tests